-LEVEL 2 - WRITTEN CONTRACT - The student will enter into a written contract with the parents and staff.
-A conference will be held with the student and staff member to complete the details of the contract and a signed copy of the contract will be given to the student and mailed to the guardian.
+LEVEL 2 - ACTION PLAN - The student will enter into an action plan with parents and staff.
+A conference will be held with the student and staff member to complete the details of the contract and a signed copy of the action plan will be given to the student and mailed to the guardian.

-- Contracts may be either either academically or behaviorally related including the following: - Attendance issues (summer courses and academic year tutoring) - Poor attitude
+- Action Plans may be either either academically or behaviorally related including the following: - Attendance issues (summer courses and academic year tutoring) - Poor attitude

-- o Inappropriate behavior to teachers, staff or other students - o Failure to complete classroom assignments - Academic grades - Beng repeatedly (2 or more times) unprepared for class. - o Leaving campus without permission
+- o Inappropriate behavior to teachers, staff or other students - o Failure to complete classroom assignments - Academic grades - Beng repeatedly (2 or more times) unprepared for class. - Leaving campus without permission